Skip to main content

 The condition can be mild to severe, but it always includes underdevelopment of the ear and lower jaw.

 HFM is the second most common facial birth abnormality, after cleft lip and palate.
-Researchers aren’t sure what causes HFM.
-But most agree that something happens in the early stages of pregnancy, such as low blood supply to the fetus, that affects facial development.
-Studies don’t link the condition to the mother’s actions during pregnancy.
+Researchers aren’t sure what causes HFM, but most agree that something happens in the early stages of pregnancy, such as low blood supply to the fetus, that affects facial development.
+Studies don’t link HFM to the mother’s actions during pregnancy.

 Parents of a child who has hemifacial microsomia have a less than 1 percent chance of having additional children with hemifacial microsomia.
 Adults who have the condition have a 3 percent chance of passing it to their children.